 What our community says:

-CAPS All-Stars are solidly backing the stock with 95.5% granting it an "outperform" rating.
-The community at large concurs with the All-Stars, with 95.9% assigning it a rating of "outperform."
-Fools are bullish on Synaptics and haven't been shy with their opinions lately, logging 284 posts in the past 30 days.
+CAPS All-Stars are solidly backing the stock with 95.9% giving it an "outperform" rating.
+The community at large concurs with the All-Stars with 95.9% assigning it a rating of "outperform."
+Fools are gung-ho about Synaptics and haven't been shy with their opinions lately, logging 284 posts in the past 30 days.
 Even with a robust four out of five stars, Synaptics' CAPS rating falls a little short of the community's upbeat outlook.

 Now let's look at how efficient management is at running the business.
 Traditionally, margins represent the efficiency with which companies capture portions of sales dollars.
 The following table shows gross, operating, and net margins over the past four quarters.